 In the early twenties, Dali enrolled in the Residencia de Estudiantes in Madrid.
 It was also at this time that Dali discovered Sigmund Freud’s writings on the erotic significance of subconscious imagery and his affiliation with Paris Surrealists.
 Dali began experimenting with hallucinogens to induce a state he coined Paranoiac Critical.
-(This style can be seen illustrated in a Dali oil painting, The Great Masturbator, 1929) Upon discovery of this phenomenon, the Dali painting style matured at an extraordinary pace and his distinction in the art world transpired.
+(This style can be seen illustrated in The Great Masturbator, 1929) Upon discovery of this phenomenon, Dali’s painting style matured at an extraordinary pace and his distinction in the art world transpired.

 Donning a fashion style of a century earlier, and a manner before his time, Dali was considered quite the eccentric among his peers and instructors.
 He became very proud with his philosophy and artwork and in 1926 he was expelled from the Academy when he deemed his superiors incapable of examining him.
 The same year he would meet Pablo Picasso whom he had previously emulated, as there were no Cubists in Spain.
 At this time, Dali had proven amazing capabilities ranging from academic classicism (El Son “The Tartan”, 1919) to the most avant-garde surrealism (Sleep, 1937) and Picasso praised him.
 In 1929, Dali collaborated with friend Luis Bunuel on a short film where he met his future wife and renowned muse, Gala (Galatea of the Spheres, 1952).
 He officially joined the Surrealist group in Montparnasse of Paris and he was hailed for his Paranoiac Critical Method of employing the subconscious for developing creativity.